tempertemper/www.tempertemper.net/src/site/posts/2021-06-22--sass-mixins-for-increased-contrast-mode-and-dark-mode.md

 ---
-title: Sass mixins for Increased Contrast Mode (and Dark Mode!)
+title: Sass mixins for Increased Contrast Mode (and Dark Mode)
 intro: |
     When I added a high contrast version of my website I used an almost-identical Sass mixin to the one I use for Dark Mode.
 Here's how it works.
 date: 2021-06-22